Skip to main content

 Approvals

 Users approve the factory once, not each option.
-The factory is the single transfer authority — it's the only contract that pulls your underlying tokens, and it does so only when a registered Collateral contract asks it to.
+The factory is the single transfer authority — it's the only contract that pulls your underlying tokens, and it does so only when a registered Receipt contract asks it to.

 // One-time setup